 Organisations that support people with autism need better awareness of the number of people with autism, so that services can be planned, delivered and monitored appropriately to meet the needs of this group.

-The National Autistic Society (2009) recommends using tools such as keeping diaries, talking about anxiety, using relaxation techniques and getting support from other people with autism, for example through support groups, to help people become aware of what is making them anxious and to help them manage their anxiety.
+National Audit Office (2009) Supporting people through adulthood recommends using tools such as keeping diaries, talking about anxiety, using relaxation techniques and getting support from other people with autism, for example through support groups, to help people become aware of what is making them anxious and to help them manage their anxiety.
 Delays in diagnosis can both impact on the family and give a higher chance of misdiagnosis with a mental health problem.
 This can cause expensive and inappropriate mental health interventions.